Frequently Asked Questions

 The web dashboard works on any device for viewing analytics, managing settings, and exporting data.
 The mobile app (iOS 11+ or Android 7.0+) is recommended for meal logging, barcode scanning, and receipt scanning.

-A kitchen weighing scale is highly recommended for precise meal logging.
-Any digital kitchen scale that displays weight in grams will work.
-The scale provides exact portion sizes, which is how Eatomate achieves research-grade accuracy.
+1. Kitchen weighing scale (mandatory for all users): Any digital kitchen scale that displays weight in grams will work.
+This provides exact portion sizes for meal logging, which is how Eatomate achieves research-grade 93% nutrition accuracy.
+Cost: ~£10-20.

 How much storage does the app use?